lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 - Output of the program is the result of defined operations. <br>
 - Number of matrices are limited by the number of letters in English alphabet, length of operation expression is not limited. <br>
 - Every element in matrix is an integer number.<br>
-- If any of requirements described above are failing, exception should be thrown and a message should appear in stderr.
+- If any of requirements described above are failing, exception should be thrown and a message should appear in stderr.<br>
 - Error messages should be formed in the following way: <br>
 `Exception caught: $exceptionName.
 Can't $do_something.`